Records of the Agency for International Development (RG 286)

 The records of USAID reflect its history and the changes to its organization that resulted from the various shifts in focus for U.S. assistance.
-There are files from headquarters regional and functional offices as well as United States Overseas Missions (USOMs).
-The major organizational changes to the agency came in 1972, 1977-78, and 1979 when USAID came under the supervision of the newly created International Development Cooperation Agency (IDCA) instead of the Department of State.
+There are files from headquarters regional and functional offices as well as the agency's overseas missions.
+The major organizational changes to the agency came in 1972, 1977-78, and in 1979 when USAID came under the supervision of the newly created International Development Cooperation Agency (IDCA) instead of the Department of State.
 Later, in 1998, IDCA was abolished and USAID became an independent agency.

 USAID records fall into two main categories: those maintained at various overseas missions and those maintained at Washington, D.C. based headquarters.
 The bulk of the records held by NARA are from the period between the 1961 establishment of USAID and the 1980s, although there are some records as recent as the early 2000s.

 AID did not maintain a central filing system.
 Instead, each operating bureau or office maintained its own records, often using a filing scheme similar to that used by the Department of State.
 Using published sources such as agency reports and telephone books, organization manuals, and references in the records, researchers must identify the office or offices that dealt with the subject of research in order to locate documentation of interest.

 Mission records contain mainly subject or program records; records from the headquarters also contain documentation relating to projects overseen by the both program offices and the missions as well as the administration of the entire agency.